triton-inference-server/python_backend/README.md

 This mode allows user to send multiple responses for a request or not send any responses for a request.
 A model may also send responses out-of-order relative to the order that the request batches are executed.
 Such models are called *decoupled* models.
+In order to use this mode, the [transaction policy](https://github.com/triton-inference-server/server/docs/model_configuration.md#model-transaction-policy) in the model configuration must be set to decoupled.

 In decoupled mode, model must use `InferenceResponseSender` object per request to keep creating and sending any number of responses for the request.
-The workflow for in this mode looks like:
+The workflow in this mode may look like:

 * `execute` function receives a batch of pb_utils.InferenceRequest as a length N array.